 How To Increase A Tortoise’s Appetite

-Stimulating a tortoise’s appetite is dependent on resolving the source of the inappetence.
+Stimulating a tortoise’s appetite involves resolving the source of the inappetence.
 There are ways to increase your tortoise’s appetite, including the following:

 - If the tortoise wakes up from brumation, give it two weeks to adjust.

-- Ensure that the enclosure’s temperatures are in the correct ranges.
+- Ensure that the enclosure’s temperatures are in the right range.

 - Give the tortoise a few soaks in warm water to rehydrate it.